UMich-CURLY/unified_cvo/README.md

 * `Openmp` (already in docker)
 * `yaml-cpp 0.7.0` (already in docker)

-Note: As show in above dockerfile, 'pcl-1.9.1' need to be changed and compiled to get it working with cuda.
+Note: As specified in the above [Dockerfile](https://github.com/UMich-CURLY/docker_images/tree/master/cvo_gpu) , 'pcl-1.9.1' need to be changed and compiled to get it working with cuda.
 * `pcl/io/boost.h`: add `#include <boost/numeric/conversion/cast.hpp>` at the end of the file before `#endif`
 * `pcl/point_cloud.h`: Some meet the error
 ```